System Integrators and the New Breed of Integrations

 Increasingly, government agencies are choosing no-code integration software.
 No code means that the agency won’t need to have programmers on staff to implement, update, and maintain the integration.
 It’s ready to launch when an agency subscribes and easy to maintain as their business needs change.

-As with any technology choice, agencies should research how the implementation works for their specific industry.
+As with any technology choice, agencies should research how the implementation works for their industry.
 Does the vendor provide excellent customer service?
 Is the solution user-friendly for staff?
 Does it improve the process for citizens?

 -